zerospiel/docs/docs/template-azure.md

 > NOTE:
 > Since Azure admission prohibits orphaned objects mutation, you'll have to disable
-> it by deleting it's `mutatingwebhookconfiguration`.
+> it by deleting its `mutatingwebhookconfiguration`.